-The university academic year begins on 1 October and finishes on 30 September of the following calendar year.
+The university academic year start in the last week of September and finishes on 30 September of the following calendar year.
 Most universities apply a system of semesters, which means that the academic year is divided into two separate teaching periods or semesters.
 The first semester comprises first 13 weeks of educational and study activities, concluded with 2 weeks of autumn vacation.
 Then there is 1 week of individual study and 3 weeks of examinations, followed by 1 week of vacation.
 The second semester comprises also 13 weeks of educational and study activities, but is interrupted by 2 weeks of Easter holiday.
 The 13 weeks are followed by 2 weeks of individual study, 3 weeks of examinations and 1 week of deliberations.
 The summer break of 6 weeks is followed by the second examination period, which consists of 3 weeks of examinations.
 Some courses need 4 weeks of examinations; in that case the summer break takes only 5 weeks.
 The examinations are followed by 1 week of deliberations.
 Between the end of the deliberations and the beginning of the new first semester one free week remains.

 Registration fees and financial aspects